lspas-volvo/environment-test/README.md

 The main concept is to store the state in a single place (for all environments) and perform releases and promotions using ```git```.
 This methodology is often reffered to as ```GitOps```.

 In our PoC we used GoCD as a CD platform that continously monitors this repository and updates all environments to always reflect the state stored in this repository for all registered applications.
-This also includes adding and removing apps from any environment.
+This also includes adding apps to and removing apps from any environment.

 # Setup with GoCD